Where are these ex Middlesbrough

 Premier League players now?

-In addition to information on ex Middlesbrough players we have also added Middlesbrough’s Premier League statistics which include the top Middlesbrough scorers in the Premier League, most Premier League appearances by a Middlesbrough player and also Middlesbrough football club’s final league position for each year that they have featured in the English Premier League.
+In addition to information on ex players we have also added Middlesbrough’s Premier League statistics which include the top goalscorers, most appearances and also the club’s final league position for each year that they have featured in the English Premier League.

 Official Middlesbrough website www.mfc.co.uk